24. Is my benefit amount correct?

 Lag in wage reporting

 Employers have 30 days from the end of a calendar quarter to report wages to DFML.
 These reports are due on January 31, April 30, July 31, and October 31.
-So, for a leave that starts in January, April, July, or October, DFML most likely will not have access to wages from the most recent calendar quarter at the time you apply for benefits.
+This means that for a leave that starts in January, April, July, or October, DFML most likely will not have access to wages from the most recent calendar quarter at the time you apply for benefits.
 So, the benefit amount may be wrong.

 Missing Wages